 - Shared Hosting /$2.95 per month/

 Here you get to choose between a couple of plans: basic, plus, choice plus, pro.
-The last four include unlimited websites and SSD storage, so they are perfect for all those running multiple websites.
+The last four include unlimited websites and SSD storage, perfect for all those running multiple websites.
 “Choice plus” has more security features than “plus,” whereas the Bluehost “pro” package gives you more power and optimized web resources.

 - Online Stores / $15.95 per month/